Invited speakers

 Small funny fact about me: • Gregory enjoys discovering local cafés wherever he travels—especially those that serve both good coffee and quiet corners for reading and writing. • He is an avid solo traveler who loves walking through old neighborhoods to observe how people live, interact, and find meaning in everyday life—a small reflection of his sociocultural curiosity.

-Why We Strive: The Meaning of Goal Pursuit Through a Sociocultural Lens
+Why We Strive: The Meaning of Goal Pursuit Through a Sociocultural Lens"

 Tim Urdan